 Yes, but usually only if there is no march involved and no road traffic or public walkways will be affected.
-It’s worth contacting your local police if you’re not sure whether you are planning a lawful protest.
+It’s worth contacting your local police if you’re not sure and you are planning a lawful protest.

 How do you get a protest permit?